PART 2A OF FORM ADV: FIRM BROCHURE

 Clients may choose to receive reports by electronic delivery.

-Evercore Wealth will comply with Rule 206(4)-3 under the Advisers Act with respect to its use of solicitors.
+Evercore Wealth will comply with Rule 206(4)-1 under the Advisers Act when it provides compensation to any third party for any testimonial or endorsement.

 Evercore Wealth is deemed to have custody with respect to most of its investment advisory accounts when it uses an affiliated qualified custodian, ETC.

 For these reasons Evercore Wealth is considered to have custody of client assets.
-Accounts for which Evercore Wealth and/or its employees have custody, other than accounts for which they have direct debiting authority, are subject to an annual surprise verification audit performed by an independent accounting firm.
-Account custodians send statements directly to the account owners on at least a quarterly basis.
-Clients should carefully review these statements, and should compare these statements to any account information provided by Evercore Wealth.
+Accounts for which Evercore Wealth and/or its employees have custody, other than accounts for which they have direct debiting authority for fees, are subject to an annual surprise verification audit performed by an independent accounting firm.
+Subject to the client’s custodial agreement, clients will also receive monthly or quarterly account statements.
+Clients should carefully review these statements and should compare these statements to any account information provided by Evercore Wealth.

 Additional information about ETC may be found in Item 10 of this brochure.